Cricket history timeline

 1697‘The middle of last week a great match at Cricket was played in Sussex there were eleven of a side, and they played for fifty guineas apiece” Foreign Post,7 July.
 First known County match, first match played for money.

-The recreational game grew in importance, attracting both the aristocracy, and the London populace, both group sharing a passion for sporting spectacle and gambling.
-In the 1770s, Hambledon provided the key counter-point of excellence in a rural setting that defined the era.
+The recreational game grew in importance, attracting both the aristocracy and the London populace, both groups sharing a passion for sporting spectacle and gambling.
+In the 1770s, Hambledon provided the key counterpoint of excellence in a rural setting that defined the era.

-Dominant figures includeLumpy Stevens, David Harris, Billy Beldham, John Small.
+Dominant players includeLumpy Stevens, David Harris, Billy Beldham, John Small.

 c1735First appearance of curved bat, replacing hockey-stick style.